jithab/test4/_posts/abi/2024-02-12-No-Thank-You.md

 She laughed and went out, saying something to her sister in their mother tongue.

 A few minutes later, after finishing the biscuit in her hand, she returned, took a biscuit and went out.
-I realised the toddler didn’t understand the usage of the phrase no-thank-you.
+I realised that the toddler didn’t understand the usage of the phrase no-thank-you.
 She was speaking her mother tongue pretty well.
 She started speaking English six months ago after attending pre-school.

 The toddler was so keen on learning English.
 She was picking up words and phrases from two or three examples.
 Why did she fail to understand the phrase no-thank-you, which was explicitly taught by her sister?